What is Walk & Talk therapy?

-Over the years I have found that walking side-by side with someone helps to create a more relaxed and equal relationship, which in turn can build trust and rapport.
+Over the years I've found that walking side-by side with someone helps to create a more relaxed and equal relationship, which in turn helps build trust and rapport.
 There is something about the forward movement of walking that can make it easier to work through problems - especially when you’re not alone.
-Even when youre not walking you feel connected to the environment in a way that can help restore focus and gain a wider perspective on situations.
+Even when you’re not walking you feel connected to the environment in a way that can help restore focus and gain a wider perspective on situations.

 Different therapists will approach this work in different ways.
 For us, it would start with an initial 30 minute video call which you can book here.
-We would talk about what you are looking for and whether this is right for you.
-We would talk about any physical or emotional challenges that you might face and decide the best way for us to spend time in nature.
+We'd talk about what you're looking for and whether this is right for you.
+We'd talk about any physical or emotional challenges that you might face and decide the best way for us to spend time in nature.

-I would then send you a working agreement, with extra things to think about when having therapy outdoors, and I would ask you to fill in a short health assessment so that I have all the information I need.
+I'd then send you a working agreement, with extra things to think about when having therapy outdoors, and I'd ask you to fill in a short health assessment so that I have all the information I need.

 While can all benefit from spending more time outdoors, for some people, taking therapy outside of four walls can make them feel vulnerable and exposed.
-While it is helpful to push our boundaries and exposure to risk, this needs to be done at a time and in a space that is right for the individual.
-It may be that we start working online and that you start to explore the outdoors with support and what we work towards outdoor therapy at a pace thats right for you.
+While it's helpful to push our boundaries and exposure to risk, this needs to be done at a time and in a space that is right for you.
+It may be that we start working online and that you start to explore the outdoors with support and that we work towards outdoor therapy at a pace that’s right for you.

 Interested and want to find out more?